 Power output from a flight muscle of the bumblebee Bombus terrestris.
-II.
-Characterization of the parameters affecting power output
+III.
+Power during simulated flight

 - Views Icon Views